Explore words containing graphemes that make the ‘long o’ sound with this active classroom game that will get your students moving!

 This literacy resource comes with two differentiated sets of 24 task cards.
 The distinctions between these two sets are outlined below.

-Set 1: In addition to the picture, these task cards show the word underneath with blank lines to indicate the missing ‘long o’ grapheme, e.g. the word ‘goat’ would have the ‘oa’ grapheme missing in the middle of the word.
+Set 1: Besides the picture, these task cards show the word underneath with blank lines to indicate the missing ‘long o’ grapheme, e.g. the word ‘goat’ would have the ‘oa’ grapheme missing in the middle of the word.
 The accompanying recording sheet for this scaffolded set of cards has the answer prewritten.
 There are blank spaces for students to add the correct ‘long o’ grapheme to each word.

 Why not mix and match the task cards and recording sheets to best suit the needs of your students?